top of page

 Nonprofit Arts Organizations Grants

-Grants up to $10,000 will be available for nonprofit and fiscally sponsored organizations presenting arts programs in Marin County
+Grants up to $10,000 will be available for nonprofit and fiscally sponsored organizations presenting arts programs in Marin County.

 What can be funded?